Front Range Ancient Philosophy Workshop

 4th FRAP Workshop, May 2015, University of Colorado at Boulder:

-Tyler Huismann (CU Boulder, PhD student), “Aristotle on Accidental Causation”
+Tyler Huismann (CU Boulder), “Aristotle on Accidental Causation”

 Sergio Gallegos (MSU Denver), “Vulnerability, Misology and Virtue in Plato’s Phaedo”